christianang/coredns/plugin/forwardcrd/README.md

 This plugin gives users of Kubernetes another avenue of modifying the CoreDNS server other than the `coredns` configmap.
 Therefore, it is important that you limit the RBAC and the `namespace` the plugin reads from to reduce the surface area a malicious actor can use.
-Ideally, the level of access to create `DNSZone` resources is at the same level as the access to the `coredns` configmap.
+Ideally, the level of access to create `Forward` resources is at the same level as the access to the `coredns` configmap.

 ## Syntax